linn-guo/linn-guo.github.io/2025/zeno2/index.md

 ### Intuitive Explanation
 Leo keeps moving forward, but each day he covers less and less distance.
 In other words, his speed keeps slowing down, so the total time he needs becomes longer and longer.

 But in real life, nobody walks forever!
-That's why, within a finite amount of time, he can’t actually reach the destination.
+That's why, within a finite amount of time, he can't actually reach the destination.

 ### Math Explanation
 - Distance series: $$ \frac{1}{2} + \frac{1}{4} + \frac{1}{8} + \dots = 1 ,$$ convergent.